 Did we get you curious?
 Watch the whole podcast episode on Youtube or a platform of choice.

-Learn about Q at q.org.
-Follow us on X @QBlockchain
+Learn about Q. Follow us on X @QBlockchain